swiftlang/swift-evolution/proposals/NNNN-memberwise-init-extensions.md

 ## Detailed design

-Initializers that elide the default, synthesized initializer when defined directly in the type, will now be allowed to be defined anywhere in the file.
+A handwritten initializer that is indistinguishable from the synthesized initializer (_i.e._ it has the same argument names and types defined in the same order) will now suppress the default, synthesized initializer when defined in a same-file extension.

 ## Source compatibility